samuraitruong/convert-number-dotnet-core/readme.md

 # Knowns Issue

-There is an issue with singular, for example it always read Cents and Dollars for just 1 cent or 1 dollar.
+There is an issue with a singular, for example, it always read Cents and Dollars for just 1 cent or 1 dollar.
 This is not hard to fix.
 I may fix it later

 # Contact

-If you encounter with any issue, contact me samuraitruong@hotmail.com
+If you encounter any issue, contact me samuraitruong@hotmail.com